-We usually feed our furkids mixed diet of canned, dry kibbles and sometime fresh food from our kitchen tables.
-But for the most of our time, we tend to use dry kibbles to feed them.
+We usually feed our furkids mixed diet of canned, dry kibbles and sometimes fresh food from our kitchen tables.
+But for most of our time, we tend to use dry kibbles to feed them.

-The whole process of creating dry pet food or kibble, also known as “Extrusion”, starts first from the ingredients that goes into the pet food.
+The whole process of creating dry pet food or kibble, also known as “Extrusion”, starts first from the ingredients that go into the pet food.

 Ingredients Selected for Dry Food

 Currently, there are hundreds of different brands of pet food available.
 There are even different variations within every single brand, customized and created for different life stages of your pet.
 We are spoilt for choices in selecting a pet food for our furkid.